mafik/gatekeeper/README.md

 ```
 </details>

-<details><summary><h3>Install as a system service</h3></summary>
+<details><summary>Autostart Gatekeeper</summary>

 To permanently install Gatekeeper, press the `Install` button in the web interface.

-Gatekeeper will copy itself to `/opt/gatekeeper`, register as a systemd service and start (systemd is a program that manages background tasks on Linux).
+To understand what's going under the hood you should be aware of a software called **systemd**.
+It's a program that manages background tasks on modern Linux machines.
+During installation Gatekeeper will copy itself to `/opt/gatekeeper/`, and register itself as a systemd service.
+Thanks to systemd Gatekeeper will not only autostart on every boot, but also restart itself in case of a crash or a hangup.

-After installation you can remove the downloaded binary with `rm gatekeeper`.
-It's no longer needed.
+After installation you may remove the downloaded binary with `rm gatekeeper`.
+Gatekeeper copied itself over to `/opt/gatekeeper/` so it's no longer needed.

 If you've seen a page with an installation log then it means that the process completed successfully. 🎉🎉 Congrats!